 A hand-held electronic calculator with statistical functions is required.
-While a particular calculator (make and model) cannot be specified, it is recommended that the calculator have statistical capabilities similar to the TI BA II Plus.
-Note that the course instructor will endeavor to assist students with calculator applications but, because of the wide variety of calculators in use, each student is ultimately responsible for knowing how to use the calculator that he/she brings to the course.
+While a particular calculator (make and model) cannot be specified, it is imperative that the calculator have statistical capabilities comparable to the TI BA II Plus (the officially-adopted calculator for course STA 210).
+Support for the TI BA II Plus calculator is provided by the course text and instructor; other calculators are not similarly supported.
+The course instructor will endeavor to assist students with calculator applications but, because of the wide variety of calculators in use, each student is ultimately responsible for knowing how to use the calculator that he/she brings to the course.